-Blaenau Gwent and Torfaen have recently joined the Tomorrow's Valley residual waste procurement partnership consisting of neighbouring authorities Merthyr Tydfil and Rhondda Cynon Taff.
-It is intended that the Contract will commence at the end of our current contract core period and will be in place for 25 years with the option to extend for a further 5 years.
-The procurement is being supported by Welsh Government through the Wales Infrastructure Procurement Programme.
+Blaenau Gwent and Torfaen have joined the Tomorrow's Valley residual waste procurement partnership consisting of neighbouring authorities Merthyr Tydfil and Rhondda Cynon Taff County.
+The contract started on 1st April 2016 and will be in place for 25 years with the option to extend for a further 5 years.
+The procurement was supported by Welsh Government through the Wales Infrastructure Procurement Programme.